 Buildings in the Cemetery

 At the main gate are the cemetery offices.
-This building is currently occupied by the Friends of Layton Cemetery The friends group are volunteers who run historical tours of the graves in the cemetery once a month during the summer months and during the heritage week in September.
+This building is currently occupied by the friends group.
+The friends group are volunteers who run historical tours of the graves in the cemetery once a month during the summer months and during the heritage week in September.
 They will also help you locate a grave.
 Please remember they are a voluntary organisation and rely on donations to keep their service going, so please give generously.